 The team at Aspen Medical has always focussed on giving back to the communities in which they work.
-In 2010 the founders of Aspen Medical, Glenn Keys and Dr Andrew Walker, created the Aspen Foundation to formalise and increase their support for these communities.
+In 2010 the founder of Aspen Medical, Glenn Keys, created the Aspen Foundation to formalise and increase his support for these communities.

 A percentage of the profits from Aspen Medical are allocated by the shareholders to the Aspen Foundation.